Choose another writer in this calendar:

 letters to Jean de Mountreuil, an early humanist scholar, and Gontier

 Col, First Secretary and Notary to King Charles VI.
 Her major

 concern was not social, but moral – the entire femine sex is not full

 of every vice – and intellectual rights.

-After the French were defeated by the English at Agincourt in 1415,
+Following the defeat of the French by the English at Agincourt in 1415,

-and France became an occupied country, Christine entered the Dominican
+and the occupation of the country, Christine entered the Dominican

 convent at Poissy, where her daughter was a nun.
 Her last known

 composition is Le Ditié de Jehanne d'Arc